How to Start a Travel Blog

 Select and Set Up Hosting for Your Site

 Hosting is essentially like paying for space that you use on the internet.
 It is where the data for your website is actually stored.
 All the words, photos, and files that you want to fill your website with will be contained on this platform.
-Through your hosting platform, people can access your site by using your domain name.
+Through your hosting platform, people can access your travel blog by using your domain name.

 When it comes to hosting, I recommend Bluehost.
 Some people have concerns about how much it costs.
 However, it is actually surprisingly affordable.
 You simply need to know where to look.